 - (i) In February 2019, Supreme Court of India in its judgement clarified the applicability of allowances that should be considered to measure obligations under The Employees' Provident Funds and Miscellaneous Provisions Act, 1952.
 The Company has been legally advised that there are interpretative challenges on the application of judgement retrospectively and as such does not consider there is any probable obligations for past periods.
-For the period 1 March 2019 to 31 March 2019, the Company had made a provision for provident fund contribution in the books of accounts amounting to INR 0.12. - (ii) During the year ended 31 March 2023, the Company has received notice under Section 148 of the Income Tax Act, 1961 for financial year 2017-18 on grounds of escaped assessment.
-During the current year, the Company has received favourable order for such notice. - (iii) The Company has given bank guarantee amounting to INR 90.00 against credit facility availed by fellow subsidiaries (SAMHI Hotels (Ahmedabad) Private Limited).
+For the period 1 March 2019 to 31 March 2019, the Company had made a provision for provident fund contribution in the books of accounts amounting to INR 0.12. - (ii) The Company has given bank guarantee amounting to INR 90.00 against credit facility availed by fellow subsidiaries (SAMHI Hotels (Ahmedabad) Private Limited) in earlier years.

-33 Operating Segments
+32 Operating Segments